+Perform a discectomy or laminectomy.

-Perform a laminectomy and discectomy.
-Start by incising the disc and making a rectangular window.
-Protect the Dura with a nerve root retractor (Figure 1).
-Use peapods & pituitary rongeurs to remove further disc material (Figure 2, 3).
+Start by incising the disc and making a

+rectangular window.
+Protect the Dura

+with a nerve root retractor.
+(Figure 1)

+Use curettes & pituitary rongeurs to

+remove further disc and the

+cartilaginous layer of the endplates.

+(Figure 2, 3)

-Surgical Pearl: Identify the superior exiting nerve root to avoid injury (Figure 4).
+Surgical Pearl: "Identify the superior exiting nerve root to avoid injury."

-If needed, remove the medial aspect of the facet joint (Figure 5, 6).
-Remove the superior and inferior osteophytes with a straight pituitary or kerrison in order to open up the orifice of the disc space.
-This allows the bullet nose of the implant to be easily inserted into the disc space (Figure 7).
+(Figure 4) If needed, remove the medial aspect of the facet joint.
+(Figure 5, 6) Remove the superior and inferior osteophytes with a straight pituitary or kerrison in order to open up the orifice of the disc space.
+This allows the bullet nose of the implant to be easily inserted into the disc space."
+(Figure 7)